This article has all the basic growing and planting information that is going to help you with How to Grow a Cashew

-Prune cashew trees regularly to remove weak, dead, and entangled branches and branches that are infested with diseases or pests.
+Prune cashew trees regularly to remove weak, dead, and entangled branches and those that are infested with diseases or pests.
 Also, cut overcrowded branches to promote vigorous growth.

 Do mulching around your cashew tree with organic matter to prevent weeds and conserve moisture.

 Pests and Diseases

 The cashew tree is generally pest-free if it is in good health.
-Major pests that attack it are tea mosquito, stem and root borer, leaf Miner, and blossom Webber.
+Major pests that pose a serious threat include tea mosquito, stem and root borer, leaf Miner, and blossom Webber.

 Harvesting and Cashew Nut Processing

 Harvest when cashew apples turn pink or red and cashew nut shells are gray.
 After harvesting, separate the cashew apple from the nut.

-Cashew apple can be eaten raw or make juice of it.
-Unshelled cashew nut can be stored up to 2 years.
+Cashew apples can be eaten raw or used in making juice.
+Unshelled cashew nuts can be stored for up to 2 years.
 Do not attempt to break the shell before roasting; the cashew shell contains very caustic oil that can burn skin.

 When processing cashew nuts at home must wear gloves and safety glasses and take special care.